top of page

 Résultats de recherche

-Welcome to Maybury State Park in Northville, Michigan!
-This introductory-level guided hike will traverse Maybury State Park's beloved main "Hiking Trail Loop."
-Setting off from the 8 Mile Road trailhead, this 3.1 mile hike will cross the park's "wooded highlands," wildlife-dense marshlands, the picturesque Maybury Pond, and uncover the ruins of the Maybury Sanatorium.
-MORE ON THIS TRAIL: Meeting Point: Trailhead at the eastern parking lot of Maybury's 8 Mile Rd. entrance (turn LEFT at the crossroads after entering the park).
-The tour starts at the "MAYBURY SANATORIUM" sign at the trailhead.
-Elevation Gain: 127 feet Trail Rating: Easy Route Orientation: Loop Parking Specifics: Michigan Recreation Passport required for parking at the 8 Mile Trailhead CHECK OUT OUR #TRAILTUESDAY SPOTLIGHT ON THIS TRAIL: https://www.expeditiondetroit.com/post/trailtuesday-maybury-state-park-hiking-trail-loop
+Kick start your winter wonderland adventures on a GUIDED SNOWSHOE TOUR!
+This introductory-level guided snowshoe tour traverses Maybury State Park's beloved main "Hiking Trail Loop."
+Setting off from the 8 Mile Road trailhead, this 3.1 mile trip crosses the park's "wooded highlands," wildlife-dense marshlands, the picturesque Maybury Pond, and uncover the ruins of the Maybury Sanatorium.
+Snowshoes and poles are available for rent and will be fitted at the trailhead.
+Depending on departure time, we also strongly advise that snowshoe participants bring their own headlamp or rent one from Expedition Detroit for $5.
+Headlamps are reservable via our online checkout and payable at the trailhead.
+IN THE EVENT OF CANCELLATION BASED ON CONDITIONS, participants will have the option to (1) use booked session for a guided hike + receive credit towards another guided trip or (2) postpone reservation to another date.
+We will send you the form to make your selection.
+MORE ON THIS TRAIL: Meeting Point: Trailhead at the eastern parking lot Elevation Gain: 127 feet Trail Rating: Easy Route Orientation: Loop Parking Specifics: Michigan Recreation Passport required for parking at the 8 Mile Trailhead CHECK OUT OUR #TRAILTUESDAY SPOTLIGHT ON THIS TRAIL: https://www.expeditiondetroit.com/post/trailtuesday-maybury-state-park-hiking-trail-loop

-Explore a BRAND NEW ROUTE at Proud Lake State Recreation Area in Commerce, Michigan!
-This guided hike offers an engaging 3.1-mile loop along the southern bank of the Huron River, through towering pines, and around Proud Lake's stunning central marsh.
+Start the new season with an epic winter adventure on a GUIDED SNOWSHOE TOUR!
+This moderate-level snowshoe tour offers an engaging 3.1-mile loop along the southern bank of the Huron River, through towering pines, and around Proud Lake's stunning central marsh.
 Your highlight-reel adventure will provide plenty of opportunities to spot wildlife, capture breathtaking photos, and immerse yourself in the serene beauty of one of southeast Michigan's most beloved wetland habitats.
 With an easy trail rating and minimal elevation gain, it's perfect for all skill levels!
+Family-friendly adventure - children under 9 HIKE FREE!
+VETERANS ALWAYS HIKE FREE!
+Use code "VETERAN" to redeem.
 MORE ON THIS TRIP: Meeting Point: Proud Lake Huron River Fishing Site parking lot Trail length: 3.12 miles Elevation Gain: 59 feet Trail Rating: Easy-Moderate Route Orientation: Loop Parking Specifics: Michigan Recreation Passport required for parking at the Huron River Fishing Site parking lot CHECK OUT OUR #TRAILTUESDAY FEATURE ON THIS TRAIL: https://www.expeditiondetroit.com/post/trailtuesday-proud-lake-state-recreation-area-s-new-expedition-loop

 • Guided Hike: Holly Wild Lakes Trail